 The demand for remote online notarization (RON) among consumers is rising in light of increased anxiety around physical contact.
 As a result, more title & escrow businesses and mortgage lenders are considering RON and remote ink-signed notarization (RIN).
 The need for remote notaries will inevitably grow as more businesses get on board with RON and RIN closings.

 For those considering remote notary certification, now is the time to start necessary training in order to meet current and future demand.
 Becoming remote notary certified can take up to six weeks for the necessary certifications and for any paperwork to be processed.

-Steps to become certified as a remote notary
+Steps to becoming certified as a remote notary

 Remote notary certification measures vary by state.
 In addition, some underwriters and lenders may have additional requirements that a notary must meet.
 To adequately prepare for certification in your state, start with the following:

 - Check to see if your state allows for RON or RIN.
 As of the publication of this article, 26 states have passed permanent RON legislation, one state has enacted permanent remote notarization legislation (akin to RIN), and 20 states have temporarily authorized remote notarizations in light of COVID-19.
 Each of these states has specific guidelines for remote notary certification.
 A few common requirements include:

 - Meet state’s requirements and training to become a traditional notary.